SomeOddCodeGuy/WilmerAI/Docs/User_Documentation_For_AI/3_Workflow_Node_Reference.md

 ## ContextCompactor

 Compacts conversation history into two rolling summaries (Old and Oldest) using token-based windowing.
-Independent from the memory system -- directly summarizes raw conversation messages, not memory chunks.
+Independent from the memory system; it directly summarizes raw conversation messages, not memory chunks.

 Output is XML-tagged: `<context_compactor_old>` and `<context_compactor_oldest>`.
 Use `TagTextExtractor` to parse.